raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

         - Remove `AmazonS3FullAccess` permissions (if added).
 We do not need S3 access as we will upload the file manually using Postman.

     - For `Amazon-Bedrock` Lambda function:
+        - Add Policy `AmazonBedrockFullAccess`
         - Remove `AWSLambdaVPCAccessExecutionRole, AmazonRDSFullAccess` permissions (if added).
 We do not need RDS access because we are using DynamoDB and similarly, we do not put Lambda in VPC and hence we do not need Lambda VPC Access.
-        - Add Policy `AmazonBedrockFullAccess`

-- Configure VPC access to Lambda function: (IMPORTANT: Skip VPC step for `Amazon-Bedrock` Lambda function)
+- Configure VPC access to Lambda function: (IMPORTANT: Skip this VPC part for `Amazon-Bedrock` Lambda function)
     - Lambda -> Configuration -> VPC -> Select VPC -> Choose Private Subnets ONLY (where default route is not directed to IGW) -> Select SG (mentioned below) and click Save.
 This takes some time to create ENIs that Lambda uses to access the VPC resources (like RDS).

         - Choose Security Group (e.g., Lambda-SG) such that it gives OUTBOUND access to RDS via port 5432 on Destination SG (e.g., RDS-SG)